wvanbergen/adyen/CONTRIBUTING.md

 Please report bugs as a [Github issue](https://github.com/wvanbergen/adyen/issues/new).

 - We are not associated with Adyen.
-Please contact Adyen youself if you are having trouble with your integration.
+Please contact Adyen yourself if you are having trouble with your integration.
 - This library supports several features that are not supported by default on a new Adyen account.
 You may have to contact Adyen if you are receiving a